rice-glaciology/cresis_tutorials/docs/doing-science/fabric-polarimetry.md

 the reference and secondary channels, forms the multilooked interferogram and coherence, and optionally unwraps the phase with SNAPHU.

-Run it with:
+You can run this

 ```matlab
 coregistration.en = true
 snaphu_en         = true    % strongly preferred
 ```

-Output: `CSARP_polarimetric` (or whatever you set `out_path` to — remember it, the next stage's `in_path` must match).
+The ouout will be located at `CSARP_polarimetric` (or whatever you set `out_path`.
+The next stage's `in_path` must match).

 This is the expensive stage.
-Coregistration runs tens of minutes per frame, and a tiled SNAPHU unwrap longer again.
+Coregistration runs tens of minutes per frame.

 ## Stage 2 — Fabric inversion